 Five wins for environmental awareness.
 What’s the secret?

 The major factor is the Moneris Garden, which our environmental committee manages each year.
-Proceeds from selling its produce go towards local charities and food bank.
+Proceeds from selling its produce go towards local charities and food banks.
 This year, we constructed a water collection station to reduce our water footprint.
 It collects water in order to irrigate the garden.
 We also installed a new water filtration system so we’re not using bottled water anymore.

 Initiatives like this keep people engaged with their work, and it’s one reason we continue to see high average tenure.